zhasgul/SOURCE-overdose-decline/README.md

 ---

-## Publication and Links
+## Publication

-Stringfellow et al., *Structural Drivers of the Drop in US Opioid Overdose Deaths*, JAMA Psychiatry, 2025.
+Stringfellow et al., *Structural Drivers of the Drop in Opioid Overdose Deaths in the US*, JAMA Psychiatry, 2025.
-Link to JAMA Psychiatry publication and DOI will be inserted once production is complete.

 ---